Lojasiewicz-Simon gradient inequalities for coupled Yang-Mills energy functions: Introduction

-\section{Introduction}
+\chapter{Introduction}

-Our primary goal in this work is to prove {\L}ojasiewicz--Simon gradient inequalities for coupled Yang-Mills $L^2$-energy functionals.
+Our primary goal in this work is to prove {\L}ojasiewicz--Simon gradient inequalities for coupled Yang--Mills energy functions.
 A key feature of our results is that we use systems of Sobolev norms that are as \emph{weak as possible}.
-This property turns out to be essential in their application to the analysis of gradient flows or energy gaps.
-Those are typical examples of applications of {\L}ojasiewicz--Simon gradient inequalities in geometric analysis, as illustrated by results of the first author in \cite{Feehan_yang_mills_gradient_flow_v2, Feehan_yangmillsenergy_lojasiewicz4d}.
-Our gradient inequalities use $W^{1,p}$ Sobolev norms for coupled Yang-Mills pairs over manifolds of arbitrary dimension $d \geq 2$, including the case $p=d/2$, where the Sobolev exponent is \emph{borderline} (or \emph{critical}) in sense that we explain later in this Introduction.
+This property is very useful in applications to the analysis of gradient flows, the primary example of an application of {\L}ojasiewicz--Simon gradient inequalities in geometric analysis as illustrated by results of the first author in \cite{Feehan_yang_mills_gradient_flow_v4}.
+Our gradient inequalities use $W^{1,p}$ Sobolev norms for coupled Yang--Mills pairs over manifolds of arbitrary dimension $d \geq 2$, including the case $p=d/2$, where the Sobolev exponent is \emph{borderline} (or \emph{critical}) in sense that we explain later in this Introduction.